 Because of that, it might also happen that you accidentally turn the option on, making search engines turning away when it comes to your website.

 If you want to check you’re not blocking search engines, in your WP-admin area, go on settings>reading and look for “Search Engine Visibility“.
 Make sure the box NOT checked (unless of course you don’t want your website to appear on search results).

 Google is a great platform and offers FREE tools which you can connect your WordPress blog or website to it.

 The most useful ones are Google Analytics and Google Search Console.

 The first one gives you very useful insights and data about people who visit your website.
 I’ve written a post here about it that can give more info.
 For example, you can know the source of traffic or the behaviour.

 Google Search Console instead is more SEO and how your website performs across the Google search engines.

-One thing I really find helpful are the reports about the mobile usability and if your website has errors.
+One thing I really find helpful are the reports about

 In the example on the right, I wanted to show you how Google Search Console shows me that I’ve got 2 pages with the following problems: “Clickable elements too close together” and “content wider than screen”.